rh-mobb/documentation/docs/aro/setup-quay/quay-console.md

 1. Select the latest update channel.

-1. Select the option to install Cloud Pak for Integration in one namespace or for **all namespaces on your cluster**.
+1. Select the option to install Red Hat Quay in one namespace or for **all namespaces on your cluster**.
 If in doubt, choose the All namespaces on the cluster installation mode, and accept the default **Installed Namespace**.

 1. Select the **Automatic** approval strategy.